Ask Celes: How Are You Earning Money When You Don’t Have a Job?

 With regards to revenue, I’ve been doing fine in this aspect.
 As of last year, my monthly business revenue exceeded my last drawn monthly pay back in my corporate job – after less than 2 years of its inception.
 This was a big personal milestone, especially since it had been just a short period of time.

 This year, the revenue has grown further, along with the business growth.
-Not only that, I’ve successfully shifted a big chunk of the income from active to passive – a major milestones this year.
+Not only that, I’ve successfully shifted a big chunk of the income from active to passive – a major milestone this year for me.
 My main income sources shifted from speaking and 1-1 coaching, to ebook sales and blog advertising – a deliberate move on my part.

 This means I no longer need to trade my time for money like before.
 Rather, I can now focus on creating high value content, while letting the systems do the work for me.
 I still do 1-1 coaching nowadays, but I’ve scaled it down tremendously as I want to focus my blog development.

-Update Oct ’11: As of immediately, I have removed 1-1 coaching service as I’d like to focus on the larger scale platforms (online, blog, video) for my work.
+Update Oct 2011: I have removed 1-1 coaching service as I’d like to focus on the larger scale platforms (online, blog, video) for my work.

 With the monthly revenue I earn, it’s sufficient to fund my travels, support my parents back in Singapore (I give them money every month), pay my rent, and pay my expenses, with some leftover savings at the end of the day.